 }

 To assign an action to a button, we create a function that performs the action, and is also annotated with the proper macro to make it available in the Interface Builder.
-We will add a log statement to show the beginning of the request, and we can also change the title of the button, while it is pressed:
+We will add a log statement to show the beginning of the request, and we can also change the title of the button, while it is pressed(Listing 13-7):

+Listing 13-7.
+The clickButton function

 @IBAction func clickButton() {